 “And, by the way, Erwin Citizens Awareness Network’s petition for a hearing was denied on the same afternoon when Nuclear Fuel Services, that morning, had an explosion that injured five workers and sent two of them to the hospital,” says Modica.

 Terry Lodge, an attorney for the local group, says testing required under current regulations is inadequate.
 He points out that there’s been “a great deal” of radioactive as well as chemical pollution of soil and groundwater beneath and in the vicinity of the plant over its 65-plus years of operation.

 “The company does not deny that,” Lodge says.
 “They say, however, that there is no substantial public health risk because limits imposed by (the Tennessee Department of Health and the NRC) have not been exceeded.

 “Our real focus there is that there are quite a few radionuclides that are not measured, not monitored, not looked for in the water and that there’s a cumulative effect when you have long-term, long-lived radiation present in the water supplies.”

 Lodge filed an appeal on February 24.
-The Nuclear Regulatory Commission staff and Nuclear Fuels Services have until March 21 to respond to the appeal.
+The Nuclear Regulatory Commission staff and Nuclear Fuel Services have until March 21 to respond to the appeal.
 The Atomic Safety and Licensing Board will likely issue its ruling on the appeal within two to three months of the March 21 deadline.